-For many travelers, the question of whether or not to purchase travel insurance comes down to three factors: the cost, the itinerary, and how their travels could be affected by international situations.
-However, what many travelers do not consider is the cost of getting ill or injured while abroad.
+For many travelers, the question of whether or not to purchase travel insurance comes down to three factors: the cost, the itinerary, and current world events.
+However, what you may not consider is the cost of getting ill or injured while abroad.

-Most travelers are well educated about many common travel insurance benefits, including trip cancellation, trip delay, and baggage loss.
-Many travelers trust the travel insurance policies already granted through their credit cards.
-In these situations, what often goes overlooked are the health care benefits that come with a strong travel insurance policy.
-Under the right plan, a traveler can be covered for falling ill while abroad, becoming injured in an accident, or even requiring an emergency evacuation home.
+if you have gone abroad recently, you probably know about most travel insurance costs, including trip cancellation, trip delay, and baggage loss.
+But what you are probably overlooking are the health care benefits that come with a good travel insurance policy.
+With the right plan, you can be covered for falling ill while abroad, getting injured in an accident, or even requiring emergency evacuation home.

-Before getting stuck with the bill for medical care, make sure to know the cost of travel insurance versus the cost of an international hospital stay.
-Here's what you may end up spending if your next trip... ends up in the emergency room.
+Before you get stuck with an expensive hospital bill, make sure to know the cost of travel insurance versus the cost of medical care abroad.
+Here's what you may end up spending if your next trip ends up in the emergency room.

 Average Cost of Travel Insurance: $263.48

-According to the American Express 2016 Spending and Saving Tracker survey, four out of five Americans will take at least one summer vacation this year.
-Of those, nearly a quarter will be traveling outside the country on one of those vacations.
+According to the American Express 2016 Spending and Saving Tracker survey, four out of five Americans take at least one summer vacation.
+Nearly a quarter will be traveling outside the country on.
 The average price of a trip is $948 per person, bringing up the tab for a family of four to $3,792.

 While this is an average estimate, the actual cost of a travel insurance policy will vary between providers and based on certain factors, including age, length of the trip, and the destination countries.
 But for average cost of travel insurance, it's a small price to pay to ensure you don't get caught with an even bigger bill.

 Cost of Ambulance Transport: $434 or more

-Although some emergency transportation costs are covered in the United States under health insurance, many common insurance providers – including Medicare – will not cover travelers outside the United States.
-Therefore, without... travel insurance, travelers may be forced to pay for their coverage on their own.
+When you travel abroad, most common insurance providers – including Medicare – will not cover your injuries.
+Without travel insurance, travelers may be forced to pay for their coverage on their own.

 Cost of Hospitalization: Up to $1,742 per day

 In 2015, United States State Department data revealed over 900 Americans were killed abroad, with the majority of those deaths coming from traffic accidents, drowning, and other assorted incidents.
-For those killed, there are many more who required a hospital stay to overcome an illness or injury.
-Although nobody plans for a detour to a hospital while abroad, an unexpected accident can cost travelers in the long run.
+For every one killed, there are many more who required a hospital stay to overcome an illness or injury.
+Though you never plan for a detour to a hospital, an unexpected accident can cost travelers in the long run.

 According to The Washington Post, those without travel insurance can face high fees for every day they are in the hospital.
 In Australia, hospitalization can cost up to $1,742 per day, while that same room can cost over $700 in France and The Netherlands.

 Without travel insurance coverage, the State Department warns travelers are responsible for covering all of their expenses in a hospital.
-Although the embassy can help travelers arrange for money transfers from home, they cannot guarantee pay for hospital care, nor can they refer travelers to a doctor or send a doctor to... help travelers in distress.
+Although the embassy can help travelers arrange for money transfers from home, they cannot guarantee pay for hospital care, nor can they refer travelers to a doctor or send a doctor to help travelers in distress.
 In this situation, the low cost of travel insurance is a steal compared to one night in a hospital.

 Cost of MRI or CT Scans: Up to $1,072 per scan

-For those who need even more comprehensive scanning due to internal injuries, a doctor may prescribe a MRI scan – short for magnetic resonance imaging.
-Another common scan is a computerized tomography, or a CT Scan.
-While these scans can create intricately detailed images of the human body, they can also come at a very high price.
+For those who need even more comprehensive tests, an MRI scan – short for magnetic resonance imaging – or CT scan (computerized tomography) is often ordered.
+These scans create intricately detailed images of the human body, but for a price.

 According to The Washington Post report, a MRI can cost over $1,000 while abroad.
 The most expensive country for MRI scans is South Africa, followed by Switzerland, New Zealand, Chile, and France.
-Across Europe, the cheapest MRI was found in Spain, for an average price of $230.
+Across Europe, the cheapest MRI was found in Spain, at an average price of $230.
 Comparatively, the average cost of travel insurance is only $33 more than a MRI in Spain.

-CT Scans also come at a very high price as well.
+CT Scans also come with a very high price tag.
 The newspaper discovered the cheapest cost for an abdomen CT Scan in both South Africa and Switzerland, was over $400, on average.
 All other places surveyed in Europe, including The Netherlands, France, and the United Kingdom, all charged over $150 for a CT Scan.

 Cost of Follow-Up Examinations: Over $30 Per Visit

-Of all the situations that a traveler may run into while abroad, seeing a doctor for an office visit may be the most reasonable cost they may come across.
+Of all the situations you could run into abroad, seeing a doctor for an office visit may be the most cheapest, even without travel insurance.
 In countries surveyed around the world by The Washington Post, the most expensive routine office visit cost residents $38 on average in Chile.

 Cost of Air Ambulance: $10,000 and above per evacuation

-Finally, every traveler dreams of returning home in the forward cabins of their airline's aircraft – not the forward cabin of an air ambulance.
-Those who encounter serious injuries while overseas may require a return trip in a specially outfitted air ambulance, capable of providing life support from the traveler's hospital to their home country.
+Finally, everyone dreams of returning home in the forward cabin in first class – not the forward cabin of an air ambulance.
+If you are seriously injured while abroad, you could require a return trip in a specially outfitted aircraft, capable of providing life support from takeoff to landing.

 Riding in an air ambulance is not cheap, either domestically or internationally.
 In an article published by The New York Times, a spokesperson for the Association of Air Medical Services estimated the average price of an air ambulance to be $10,000 or more.
-Without the right travel insurance plan, a traveler may be forced to pay those costs up front, before returning home aboard the air ambulance.
+For an emergency evacuation alone, the average cost of travel insurance is much easier than buying an air ambulance

-When faced with the difficult choice of using an air ambulance, be sure to contact a travel insurance provider first and foremost.
-Although travel insurance providers may not provide assistance after an incident, purchasing a travel insurance... policy before leaving home can ensure travelers are covered in the event of an emergency.
+When faced with the difficult choice of using an air ambulance, be sure to contact your travel insurance provider first.
+Although travel insurance providers may not provide assistance after an incident, purchasing a travel insurance policy before leaving home can ensure travelers are covered in the event of an emergency.

-Although the cost of medical care around the world may vary, travelers can avoid these costs through the right travel insurance policy.
-With careful planning and asking key questions, every traveler can see the world with confidence, without worrying about spending their money on medical care expenses.
+While the cost of medical care around the world may vary, you can avoid these costs with the right travel insurance policy.
+With careful planning and asking key questions, spending the money for a trip insurance cost can save you a lot in the worst case scenario.